ethanblake4/dart_eval/docs/typed-globals.md

 ## Next checkpoint

+Completed by the [exception checkpoint](typed-exceptions.md).
+The plan below is retained as the scope of that follow-up.

 Implement exception handling and finally blocks before suspension.
 Define handler metadata and frame unwinding, preserve values used by catch/finally blocks in spills, and ensure return, break, continue and rethrow retain their pending